mrhernandes/zbx_migrate_import_hosts/README.md

 # About
-This script migrates hosts and their information to another remote zabbix.
+This script migrates only hosts whithout groups and their information to another remote zabbix.

+The hosts properties are populated into host description(templates,groups,status)

 ## Requirements
 <b>python3</b>